drscotthawley/room-shape/README.md

 ## Results
 Seems to learn within +/- 5%.
 Sample room shown in the picture (red=target, green=predicted), used a training set of 200,000 random rooms.
-It even learns to sort the freqs in ascending order.
+It even learns to sort the freqs in (mostly) ascending order.

 ![Sample plot of mode freqs](sample_mode_plot.png)